kevingstewart/sslo-dns-over-https-detection/README.md

          "/Commmon/my_custom_url_category"
       }
       ```

+      You can get the list of URLDB categories with this command:

+      `tmsh list sys url-db url-category |grep "sys url-db url-category " |awk -F" " '{print $4}'`

   - **static::BLACKHOLE_RTYPE_A**: (off=0, on=1) enables or disables blackholing of DoH A record requests.
 This will send a response with 199.199.199.199.
 When the client attempts to connect to this IP through the SSL Orchestrator topology, the connection will be rejected.